andremann/SKG-IF/docs/source/affiliations.rst

 End Date
 ----
-:Description: The date when the researcher was no more affiliated with the organization
+:Description: The date when the :ref:`Person <Person>` was no more affiliated with the organization
 :Type: String
 :Use: Required, (1)
 :Representation: XML element ``endDate``